Billionaire Profile

 Early Life

-Dan Gertler was born in Tel Aviv, Israel, on December 23, 1973.
-He is the grandson of Moshe Schnitzer, the first President of the Israeli Diamond Exchange.
-Gertler learned the diamond business from a young age, spending time with his father and grandfather.
-He served in the Israeli Defense Forces before starting his own diamond business.
+Dan Gertler was born in Tel Aviv, Israel, in December 1973.
+He is the grandson of Moshe Schnitzer, the founder and first president of the Israel Diamond Exchange.
+From a young age, Gertler was exposed to the diamond industry, learning the trade from his father and grandfather.
+At 22, he started his own diamond business.

 Rise to Success